make-all/tuya-local/README.md

 succession.
 Some will reboot, possibly changing state in the process, others will go offline for 30s to a few minutes if you overload them.
-There is some rate limiting to try to avoid this, but it is not sufficient for many devices, and may not work across entities where you are sending commands to multiple entities on the same device.
+There is some rate limiting to try to avoid this, but it is not sufficient for some devices, and may not work across entities where you are sending commands to multiple entities on the same device.
 The rate limiting also combines commands, which not all devices can handle.
 If you are sending commands from an automation, it is best to